+1 Determine the number of active connections.
+Enter:

+'''

+/etc/vx/diag.d/vxkprint |grep active_connections

+'''

-- 1 Determine the number of active connections.
-Enter: - # /etc/vx/diag.d/vxkprint |grep active_connections - 2 If active_connections value is less than 8, tune nmcom_max_connections.
-Continue with the following steps. - 3 Pause replication. - 4 Tune the nmcom_max_connections value to 8.
+- 2 To increase the active\connections for all the data structures, use tune nmcom max connections.
+Continue with the following steps. - 3 Pause replication. - 4 Tune the nmcom\max\connections value to 2 which increases the connection from 16 to 32.
 In Release 5.1SP1 and later, you can tune this value with the vxtune command.
 Enter: